jiaolong1021/vue-helper/README.md

 this plugin main enhance ability for write vue and extension for Element-UI, VUX, IVIEW
 ## detail function can see change log.

-## release 2.2.0 notes
+## release 2.2.1 notes
-1. optimize block select function.
-2. remove some unused code.
+solve short cut (backspace) can not delete in seach extention, or search. now only work in editor.

 ## release 2.1.16 notes
 optimize jump to definition